Pi-thagoras/the-chicken-pen/economics/econs_year_12/Australias-International-Trade.md

 Trade Patterns refers to the composition and direction of goods and services a country trades

-**Composition:** Goods refers to the different categories of goods and services a country can import and export.
+**Composition:** Refers to the different categories of goods and services a country can import and export.

 **Direction:** Refers to the export destination and the origin of imports in terms of countries or groups of countries